nasa/cumulus-orca/website/docs/developer/research/research-deep-glacier-migration.md

 ### Implementation idea for migrating specific ORCA holdings to deep archive.

 S3 lifecycle rule will not work in this case.
-Migration should be a 2 step process- first retrieve the objects and then copy the objects to deep archive.
+Migration should be a two step process- first retrieve the objects and then copy the objects to deep archive.

 1. User inputs a list of granuleId/collectionId or a combination of both via Cumulus console or API call.
 2. This api should trigger a lambda function that queries the ORCA catalog and retrives the files via `Bulk Retrieval` and copies the objects to the glacier bucket as versioned object.
 Bulk retrievals are typically completed within 5–12 hours.
 The prices are lowest among all retrieval rates - $0.025 per 1,000 requests.